-The School combines the rigor of the French curriculum with the holistic approach of the IB curriculum to inform its assessment practices.
+The School combines the benefits of both the French and IB curricula, with a rigorous and holistic approach to inform its assessment practices.
 Educators and administrators at the School innovate continuously in an effort to help students learn in better ways.
 Assessment does not always lead to a grade.
 Evaluation in general should always lead to constructive feedback and nourish a student's appetite for learning, curiosity and growth.
+The School values a growth mindset approach to assessment, in which all stakeholders (teachers, students, parents) recognize that assessment is a useful tool in the active process of learning.
+As such, the School expects that students will be present and engaged for all assessments, completing these to the best of their ability.
+There is an understanding that making mistakes is a necessary part of the learning process, and when paired with reflection, this can enable students to make progress and develop a balanced approach to become reflective life-long learners.

-As an essential component of the learning cycle, the School uses assessment for, assessment as and assessment of learning, both formally and informally.
 Assessments of learning, or summative assessments, occur at defined key points and evaluate achievement against outcomes and standards.
-The School's pedagogical practices especially emphasize assessments for learning, or formative assessment, and assessment as learning, such as peer assessment, which helps students take more responsibility for their own learning.
+The School's pedagogical practices especially emphasize assessment for learning, or formative assessment, and assessment as learning, involving metacognitive processes such as reflection, self and peer assessment, which help students take responsibility for their learning.